Generalizable Coarse-to-Fine Robot Manipulation via Language-Aligned 3D Keypoints: Background

 In this section, we first briefly \pw{recall} the \pw{multi-task imitation learning set-up, introduce coarse-to-fine policy,} and then present Robotic-View-Transformer 2 (RVT2) \citep{rvt2}, a state-of-the-art coarse-to-fine policy that serves as the foundation for our method.

-\pw{In multi-task imitation learning,} a dataset $\mathcal{D}=\{(\tau_i, L_i)\mid i={1,...,N}\}$ \pw{is available for pairs} of robot demonstrations ${\tau_i}$ and task description $L_i$. \pw{Index $i$ may be dropped if not needed.} \pw{A robot} demonstration is a trajectory $\tau_i = (o_0,a_0,o_1,a_1, ...)$ containing a sequence of observations $o_t$ and corresponding expert actions $a_t$. \pw{Observations include} multi-view RGB-D images and \hjs{gripper status} \pw{indicating whether it is close or open}. \pw{Actions denote} the state of the end-effector\pw{,} which contains the 3D position $p_t= (x_{t}, y_{t}, z_{t})$ of the gripper, the orientation of the gripper and a gripper status.
+\pw{In multi-task imitation learning,} a dataset $\mathcal{D}=\{(\tau_i, L_i)\mid i={1,...,N}\}$ \pw{is available for pairs} of robot demonstrations ${\tau_i}$ and task description $L_i$. \pw{A robot} demonstration is a trajectory $\tau_i = (o_0,a_0,o_1,a_1, ...)$ containing a sequence of observations $o_t$ and corresponding expert actions $a_t$. \pw{Observations include} multi-view RGB-D images and \hjs{gripper status} \pw{indicating whether it is close or open}. \pw{Actions denote} the state of the end-effector\pw{,} which contains the 3D position $p_t= (x_{t}, y_{t}, z_{t})$ of the gripper, the orientation of the gripper and a gripper status.

 \pw{A c}oarse-to-fine policy contains a coarse branch and a fine-grained branch, where the coarse branch predicts a 3D keypoint as the center to zoom in the 3D observation and the fine-grained branch uses the refined observation to predict the target action. \pw{Such policy is trained according to the} key-frame based imitation learning framework \citep{key-frame, peract, rvt2}.
 Specifically, key-frames \pw{identifies timesteps} \pw{in a trajectory when an important action,} like grasping or placing\pw{, occurs}. \pw{In practice, they are usually} heuristically defined for each trajectory.
 With these key-frames, \pw{a} trajectory is segmented into $K$ \pw{sub}sequences of observations and actions $(o_0,a_0,...,o_{t_1},a_{t_1}), ...,(o_{t_{K-1}+1},a_{t_{K-1}+1},...,o_{t_K},a_{t_K})$, where the $k^{th}$ key-frame occurs at time step $t_k$\pw{, from which} we can extract a sequence of key-frame actions $(a_{t_1}, ...,a_{t_K})$. \pw{In this framework, t}he goal is to train a policy $\pi$ to predict the key-frame action \pw{$a_{t_k}$} at the closest next key-frame \pw{of timestep $t_k$} given \pw{an} observation \pw{$o_t$} and a task description \pw{$L_i$}: